Sun-dried Black Tea (Shaihong) Pressed into a 200g Cake

 CRAFT Picked, withered, rolled & sun-dried.
 Pressed into cakes.

-We recommend using a Gaiwan to brew this black tea.
+We recommend using a small clay teapot or Gaiwan to brew this black tea.
 Use our Tea Knife to help you break off pieces of the cake seamlessly.
 We were also pleasantly surprised to find out this tea makes a delicious cold-brew, with its natural sweetness really coming into play.

 Chinese Brew (Gaiwan): 5g | 150ml | 95°C | 20 sec | +5 secs for additional brews | Can steep ~ 8 times

 Western Brew (Mug / Teapot): 5g | 350ml | 95°C | 1 min | + 20 secs for additional brews | Can steep ~ 4 times

 Cold-Brew (Pitcher): 12g | 750ml | Room temp. | 8 hours in fridge | Strain & serve with ice

 Bordering Myanmar, Zhanglang village is home to the Bulang ethnic minority who have been practicing their age-old puer-making traditions for thousands of years.